napoler/Terry-toolkit/docs/index.rst

 ..
-Terry_toolkit documentation master file, created by sphinx-quickstart on Tue Apr 23 18:09:41 2019.
+Terry-toolkit documentation master file, created by sphinx-quickstart on Tue Apr 23 19:10:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Terry_toolkit's documentation!
+Welcome to Terry-toolkit's documentation!
 =========================================

 .. toctree::